 At this point, the large 21′ planter box is complete because I plan on filling that completely with dirt.
 The shorter Raised Garden Bed is going to have the small planter boxes in it so we need to build the platform for them to sit on.

-These braces don't need to be pretty but they do need to be level so the planters don't look all crazy crooked from the top.
-What I did to level them, was measure 10" down into the raised garden box on each side of the box.
+These braces don’t need to be pretty.
+They do need to be level so the planters don’t look all crooked from the top.
+What I did to level them, was measure 10″ down into the raised garden box on each side of the box.
 You can see that we used pocket screws again to secure the braces on the inside.

 The last thing I will be doing before staining these raised garden beds is sanding.
 Sanding is optional based on the look you want.
 I decided to sand mine for a cleaner finish and because I have a new sander!
 If the lumber you use has lumber stamps on them, sanding takes them off pretty quick and easy too.

 There you have a completed Raised Garden Bed!
-This is part one so although they are built, there's still lots of work left to do to get these babies beautifully complete.
+This is part one so although they are built, there’s still lots of work left to do to get these babies beautifully complete.
 Part of the delay in these is with staining.
-I'll go over it more in part two but since the wood that we used was ground contact treated wood, to prevent rotting, it needs to dry out before staining and sealing.
-Stay tuned for part two coming soon and see all the final touches that really start bringing the outdoor space together!
+I’ll go over it more in part two but since the wood that we used was ground contact treated wood.
+In order to prevent rotting, it needs to dry out before staining and sealing.
+Stay tuned and see all the final touches that really start bringing the outdoor space together!

 Follow me on instagram @olivegreyavenue to see more videos and sneak peaks to the projects I’m working on, as well as parts of my day-to-day life.